A History of Toyota in the South African Market

 Toyota South Africa Today

-Today, Toyota South Africa Motors plays a critical role in the country’s economy, operating one of the largest local manufacturing facilities in Durban.
-The plant currently produces models such as:
+Fast forward to the present, Toyota South Africa Motors plays a vital role in the national economy.
+It operates one of the largest local manufacturing facilities, located in Durban.
+Today, the plant produces several key models, including:

 • Corolla Quest